CGNS/cgns.github.io/source/general/overview.rst

 detailed information, the AIAA papers listed above.
 Beyond that, most will find a quick read of the :ref:`SIDS File Mapping Manual <StandardFMM>` (or enlightening as to the logical form of the contents of CGNS files.
-Browsing the :ref:`figures in the File Mapping Manual<StandardFMMfigs>`, as well as the :ref:`SIDS <CGNS-SIDS>` itself, will provide some feel for the scope of the system.
+Browsing the :ref:`figures in the File Mapping Manual<StandardFMMFigures>`, as well as the :ref:`SIDS <CGNS-SIDS>` itself, will provide some feel for the scope of the system.
 The :ref:`User's Guide to CGNS <DocUserGuide>`, and the CGNS :ref:`Mid-Level Library <StandardMLL>` document should indicate what might be required to implement CGNS in a